NosicLin/Water_Flow_Shader/README.md

   ° Materials with the example values

-So, feel free to use the code, modify it, optimize it, break it, do whatever you want; I hope this could be usefull for anyone is trying to recreate a such amazing effect in this darkest time working from home.
+So, feel free to use the code, modify it, optimize it, break it, do whatever you want; I hope this could be usefull for anyone is trying to recreate a such amazing effect in this darkest time working rom home.
 You can share with me what have you done, I will be very happy to see your works!

+If you want invite me a virtual COFFEE : https://www.buymeacoffee.com/tlq6LXo

-You will find more info in https://www.artstation.com/eavillar Enjoy and stay safe!
+You will find more info in https://www.artstation.com/eavillar

-PS.
-I will try to add a shaderGraph file soon in the project!
-So stay tunned!
+Enjoy and stay safe!